-Every student entering a Georgia school for the first time, regardless of grade level, must present a Georgia Certificate of Immunization Form 3231 (7/2014) upon registration and/or prior to admittance to school.
+Every student entering a Georgia school for the first time, regardless of grade level, must present a Georgia Certificate of Immunization Form 3231 (7/2014) or a notarized Affidavit of Religious Objection to Immunization (DPH Form 2208, Rev/June 2019) upon registration and/or prior to admittance to school.
+A 30-day grace period may be granted.

-All students entering or transferring into 7th grade need proof of an adolescent pertussis (whooping cough) diphtheria and tetanus booster immunization (called "Tdap") and adolescent meningococcal MCV4 (meningitis).
+7th Grade Requirement: All students entering or transferring into 7th grade need proof of an adolescent pertussis (whooping cough), diphtheria, tetanus booster immunization (called "Tdap") and adolescent meningococcal MCV4 (meningitis) immunization.
 Proof of Tdap and MVC4 immunization must be documented on the Georgia immunization certificate (Form 3231 7/2014).

-New 11th Grade Requirement: All students entering or transferring into 11th grade will need proof of a meningococcal booster shot (MCV4), unless their first dose was received on or after their 16th birthday.
+11th Grade Requirement: All students entering or transferring into 11th grade and 16 years of age or older will need proof of a meningococcal immunization booster (MCV4), unless their first dose was received on or after their 16th birthday.

-If the student transfers from another Georgia school and the parent/legal guardian is unable to present a copy, this certificate should be forwarded from the last Georgia school attended to the new school.
+All Students: If the student transfers from another Georgia school and the parent/legal guardian is unable to present a copy, this certificate should be forwarded from the last Georgia school attended to the new school.